PULLMAN – The numbers were shocking.

 “You go from that game, and look at the (final) half of the season and we really, really improved our run defense,” Ball said.

 Changes had to be made.

-The next week against Oregon, who came into the game averaging 331 yards rushing, WSU gave up just 251 yards on the ground.
+The next week against Oregon, which came into the game averaging 331 yards rushing, WSU gave up just 251 yards on the ground.